 Embracing the weird and wonderful world of Frank Dux, a self-proclaimed record breaker with a rather dubious history

-When you see or hear the words ‘Based on a true story’, ‘Inspired by real events’, or any number of variations suggesting that what you are about to see is real, it’s best to take things with a rather hefty pinch of salt.
-It all seems pretty legitimate, particularly when a deathly serious voice hammers it all home, but in reality it means very little; next to nothing, in fact.
-Even films that are semi-serious in their portrayals are drunk to the eyeballs with artistic licence.
-This is cinema after all, and when it comes to mainstream entertainment fiction is generally more convenient than true events.
+When you see or hear the words ‘based on a true story’, ‘inspired by real events’, or any number of variations suggesting that what you are about to see is in fact real, it’s best to take it with a rather hefty pinch of salt.
+It all seems pretty legitimate, particularly when a deadly serious voice hammers it home, but even films that are semi-serious in their portrayals are drunk to the eyeballs with artistic licence.
+The fact is, when it comes to mainstream entertainment, fiction is generally more convenient than reality.

 Certainly not The Cannon Group, a production company not renown for their subtlety or sense of creative decency.
 Israeli cousins Menahem Golan and Yoram Globus achieved cult sovereignty with their bottom-rung film model, tapping into Cold War xenophobia with a plethora of action movies that thrilled as much as they offended.
 There was no real harm intended.
 In an era of Reaganomics and home video oversaturation, it was simply good business.
 When I first learnt that a Cannon-produced, low-budget martial arts movie starring a wet behind the ears Jean-Claude Van Damme was based on real-life events, I not only reached for the salt, I wrapped myself up like a slug in a salt blizzard.

-Bloodsport‘s post-movie declaration outlining the achievements of the real Frank Dux is actually pretty convincing.
-It’s all so detailed and assured, a far cry from the blanket disclaimers of Hollywood’s major studios.
-As if reeling off lines from the Guinness Book of Records, the film proclaims, ‘This motion picture is based upon true events in the life of Frank W. Dux.
+Bloodsport‘s post-movie declaration, outlining the achievements of the real Frank Dux, is actually pretty convincing, proclaiming, ‘This motion picture is based upon true events in the life of Frank W. Dux.
 From 1975 to 1980 Frank W. Dux fought 329 matches.
 He retired undefeated as the World Heavy Weight Full Contact Kumite Champion.
-Mr. Dux still holds four world records: Fastest Knockout – 3.2 seconds, Fastest Punch with a Knockout – .12 seconds, Fastest Kick with a Knockout – 72 mph, Most Consecutive Knockouts in a Single Tournament – 56.’
+Mr. Dux still holds four world records: Fastest Knockout – 3.2 seconds, Fastest Punch with a Knockout – 0.12 seconds, Fastest Kick with a Knockout – 72 mph, Most Consecutive Knockouts in a Single Tournament – 56.’
 At face value, it’s an astonishing fight resume, but is it the testimony of a noble competitor or the bald-faced embellishments of a blatant con artist?

 Bloodsport co-writer Sheldon Lettich was just as unconvinced by Frank’s inflated claims, particularly after the fighter’s one and only eye witness to the Kumite and the records forged suddenly turned against him.
 “I had known Frank Dux for a number of months before I came up with the idea for Bloodsport,” Lettich revealed.
 “Frank told me a lot of tall tales, most of which turned out to be bullshit.
 But his stories about participating in this so-called “Kumite” event sounded like a great idea for a movie.
 There was one guy who he introduced me to, named Richard Bender, who claimed to have actually been at the Kumite event and who swore everything Frank told me was true.
 A few years later this guy had a falling-out with Frank, and confessed to me that everything he told me about the Kumite was a lie; Frank had coached him in what to say.”